matomo-org/developer-documentation/docs/5.x/request-parameters.md

 ---
 # Handling Request Parameters

-Matomo currently serves two ways of accessing request variables.
+Matomo currently provides two ways of accessing request variables.
 While using a [`Request`](/api-reference/Piwik/Request) object is recommended, there is still a global method [`Common::getRequestVar()`](/api-reference/Piwik/Common#getrequestvar) that can be used to access request parameters.

 Both methods basically have one big difference.

 The old [`Common::getRequestVar()`](/api-reference/Piwik/Common#getrequestvar), was designed in a way, that all values returned by that method are automatically sanitized for security reasons.
 Having that was kind of useful, as it automatically protected Matomo against certain security vulnerabilities like XSS.
-Having a requirement of unsaitizing values on purpose to work with it's original data prevented an acidental output of unsafe data.
+Having a requirement of unsanitizing values on purpose to work with it's original data prevented an accidental output of unsafe data.

 However, this automatic sanitization sometimes caused issues, where unsanitizing a value doesn't fully bring back it's original value.
 To address this, we have introduced a new [`Request`](/api-reference/Piwik/Request) object in Matomo 5.
 It allows a direct access to request parameters without any sanitization (only null byte characters are removed).
 So when using values returned by this object, you need to handle them with care.
 Especially parameters received as string, array or json might contain malicious content.
 Make sure to sanitize the values, e.g. with [`Common::sanitizeInputValues()`](/api-reference/Piwik/Common#sanitizeinputvalues), where ever they might be directly used in any output.
 In Templates and API responses this might already happen automatically, but we recommend to always double check this with potential XSS content.